leeineian/kokoro/README.md

 ## process management

 ### correctly stopping the app
-to stop the app, click inside the terminal running it and press **`Ctrl + C`**.
-This sends a shutdown signal to the process.
+to stop the app, click inside the terminal running it and press **`Ctrl + C`**. this sends a shutdown signal to the process.

 ### to kill all running app processes:
 ```bash